 within which it can be run.

 I believe that software is just as historic as hardware, but very little of

 it survives the passage of time.

 Yet it is so much easier to keep old software running than old hardware.

 Our profession has been negligent of its history.

-to pre-register for this event.
+to see a podcast of this event.